 Why we picked the Crucial P5 Plus:

-Why should you buy this: Excellent PCIe 3.0 performance with AES 256-bit encryption.
+Why should you buy this: Value for money NVMe SSD with PCIe Gen 3.0 interface.

 Why we picked the SK Hynix Gold P31:

 For those who are not ready to take the leap to PCIe Gen 4.0 or are running an older system that only has a PCIe Gen 3.0 interface, the SK Hynix Gold P31 is a really good choice.
 It is said to be one of the first NVMe SSDs on the market with a 128-layer flash, delivering excellent performance at a low price point.
 The SSD is rated to reach peak read speeds of up to 3,500MBps and write speeds of up to 3,200MBps when used with a PCIe Gen 3.0 motherboard.
 This makes it the perfect candidate for older desktops and laptops that do not support the PCIe Gen 4.0 interface.

 The SK Hynix Gold P31 has an endurance rating of 500TBW on the 500GB model, 750TBW on the 1TB model, and 1200TBW on the 2TB model.
 Additionally, the SSD comes in packaging if that is 100% biodegradable if that is something that matters to you, and it comes with a five-year warranty.